Low-Dimensional Gradient Helps Out-of-Distribution Detection: Related Work

-\textbf{Density-based} methods explicitly model the in-distribution data with some probabilistic models and flag test data in low-density regions as OOD data.
-For example, Mahalanobis \cite{maha} uses class-conditional Gaussian distribution to model the in-distribution data and detect OOD samples with their likelihoods.
+\textbf{Density-based} methods explicitly model the ID data with some probabilistic models and flag samples in low-density regions as OOD data.
+For example, Mahalanobis \cite{maha} uses class-conditional Gaussian distribution to model the ID data and detect OOD samples with their likelihoods.
 Flow-based methods \cite{kobyzev2020normalizing,zisselman2020deep,kingma2018glow,jiang2021revisiting} are also effective in probabilistic modeling for OOD detection.
 Besides, researchers also investigate the effect of an ensemble of multiple density models \cite{choi2018waic}.
 However, due to the difficulty of optimizing generative models, density-based methods are hardly used in practice.